nuejs/nue/packages/nuejs.org/docs/faq.md

 ### Next.js and modern meta-frameworks solved real deployment and performance challenges.
 How does Nue compare to these full-stack solutions?
-Nue currently excels at what most teams actually need: sophisticated content management and blazing fast performance.
+Nue excels at what most teams actually need: sophisticated content management and blazing fast performance.
 For content-heavy sites, marketing pages, and documentation, Nue delivers better performance with far less complexity.
 Your content lives in clean Markdown files, your styling flows from mathematical systems, and your pages load instantly without framework overhead.

 While we're not yet a full-stack solution for complex applications, our [vision](/vision/) shows how proper separation of concerns creates stronger foundations for sophisticated interfaces.
 By starting with content-first architecture, we're building toward something more ambitious than current meta-frameworks can achieve.

 ### The industry has standardized around component-based architecture across React, Vue, and Svelte.
 Why go against this unified direction?
 Components are a powerful concept when used appropriately.
 The problem isn't components themselves - it's how current frameworks have turned them into monolithic units that mix concerns that should remain separate.
-We're seeing components that contain business logic, styling, database queries, and state management all in one file.
+We're seeing components that contain business logic, styling, state management, even database queries — all in one file.
 This "kitchen sink" approach creates exactly the kind of tight coupling and maintenance challenges that components were supposed to solve.

 Modern web standards offer a cleaner path: HTML for structure, CSS for styling, and JavaScript for behavior.
 This separation isn't a limitation - it's a source of power.
 When each technology focuses on its strengths, we create systems that are both more sophisticated and easier to maintain.

 ### Modern build tools like Vite have transformed development workflow.
-What's wrong with the current tooling ecosystem?
+What's wrong with the current tooling?
 Current build tools are optimizing the wrong thing.
 They're focused on making JavaScript monoliths build faster, but the real solution is questioning why we need such complex builds in the first place.
 When a simple landing page requires processing thousands of lines of JavaScript through multiple transformation steps, we've lost sight of what makes the web powerful.

 Nue's approach is different: optimize for the natural strengths of web standards.
 Content flows directly from Markdown to HTML.
 Styles compile through lightning-fast native CSS.
 JavaScript remains focused on true interactivity needs.
 The result isn't just faster builds - it's a development workflow that maintains flow and focus.